-There is still plenty up in the air about the UK’s impending exit from the European Union.
-No one is quite sure yet what the future trading relationship between the UK and the EU bloc will look like, how the movement of goods will be managed, or for that matter what will happen regarding the movement of people.
+Plenty is still in the air about the UK’s impending exit from the European Union.
+No one is quite sure yet what the future trading relationship between the UK and the EU bloc will look like, how the movement of goods will be managed, or for that matter, what will happen regarding the movement of people.

 For tourists and holidaymakers, the biggest changes are likely to be felt amongst those heading off to the UK’s nearest neighbours, France and the Republic of Ireland.
 For decades, the short hops across the Channel and the Irish Sea have been treated not so much as travelling abroad, but a domestic excursion over the narrow sea.
 With ferries, you, of course, have the option to take your own vehicle - making for a very different experience to air travel.

-Getting to France, tourists also have the option of the Channel Tunnel.
-The Dover to Calais ferry crossing takes around an hour and a half.
+Tourists also have the option of using the Channel Tunnel to get to France.
+The Dover-Calais ferry crossing takes around an hour and a half.
 Through the tunnel, the Eurostar train takes a little over two hours to get from London to Paris.

 Despite the fact that the crossings to France and Ireland involve crossing international borders, EU freedom of movement rules have long given these a relaxed air.
 Things are likely to change post-Brexit.
 More stringent border controls could well mean longer, airport-like queues to get through security.
 Ferry and Eurostar passengers will have to build these into their journey times, as they do with air travel.